Zip drive: Legacy

 Zip drives are still used today by retro-computing enthusiasts as a means to transfer large amounts (compared to the retro hardware) of data between modern and older computer systems.
 The Commodore-Amiga, Atari ST, Apple II, and "old world" Macintosh communities often use drives with the SCSI interface prevalent on those platforms.
 They have also found a small niche in the music production community, as SCSI-compatible Zip drives can be used with vintage samplers and keyboards of the 1990s.

 Zip disks were still in use in aviation until at least 2014.
 Jeppesen distributed navigation database updates, and Universal Avionics supplies TAWS, UniLink and Performance databases for upload into flight management systems via 100 and 250 MB Zip disks.

 ZipCD

 Iomega also produced a line of internal and external recordable CD drives under the Zip brand in the late 1990s, called the ZipCD 650.
 It used regular CD-R media and had no format relation to the magnetic Zip drive.
 The external models were installed in a Zip-drive-style case, and used standard USB 1.1 connections.

 Iomega used the DirectCD software from Adaptec to allow UDF drive-letter access to CD-R or CD-RW media.

 The company released an open standard CD-R drive and CD-RW media under the same ZipCD name.

 Early models of ZipCD drives were relabeled Philips drives, which were also so unreliable that a class action lawsuit succeeded.
 Later models were sourced from Plextor.

-The ZipCD 650 is able to record onto 700 MB CDs but can only burn data up to 650 MB.
-There is third-party firmware that forces the ZipCD 650 to be able to write data CDs up to 700 MB but makes the drive unstable.